OpenZeppelin/cairo-contracts/docs/Account.md

 ## `Call` and `AccountCallArray` format

 The idea is for all user intent to be encoded into a `Call` representing a smart contract call.
-If the user wants to send multiple messages in a single transaction, these `Call`s are bundled into a struct named `AccountCallArray`.
-Please note that `AccountCallArray` is temporary and acts as a workaround until the Cairo programming language supports pointers for arrays of structs (see below!!!!!!)
+Users can also pack multiple messages into a single transaction (also known as multicall).
+Cairo currently does not support pointers for arrays of structs which means the `__execute__` function cannot iterate through mutiple `Call`'s.
+Instead, this implementation utilizes a workaround with the `AccountCallArray` struct.
+See [How AccountCallArray works](#how-accountcallarray-works)

 ### `Call`